 You are a plank-holder in this company and we are invested in growing our own.
 Our ideal candidates are passionate about self-awareness and personal growth.
-Andy started as a full-stack engineer and has since been promoted to Product Manager, thanks to his drive to tackle challenging problems and lead technical initiatives on the team.
+Evan started as a Senior Engineer and has since been promoted to Lead Engineer within a year, thanks to his drive to tackle challenging problems and lead technical initiatives on the team.
 In Evan’s 3rd month at Jane he launched Jane’s product review feature, and has continued to impact the product and cannabis industry!

 We want to work with great people who are excited about self-improvement both in their personal and professional lives.
 If we know someone has a certain interest or passion, we’ll do our best to make sure to involve them on a relevant feature or project.
 For instance, Athena started as a Partner Success Manager.
 She took the initiative to help build out technical documentation for the team.
 She kept an open dialogue with her manager about her interest in the technical side of things, and when a QA Analyst role was created, Athena interviewed and moved to the product team.